folio-org/eureka-setup/eureka-cli/README.md

 ### Deploy the combined application

-- By default will use public images available in DockerHub (folioci & folioorg namespaces)
+- By default, it will use public images available in DockerHub (folioci & folioorg namespaces)
 - Use a specific profile, options: [combined, export, search, edge]: `-p` or `--profile`
 - Use a specific config file: `-c` or `--configFile`
 - Overwrite files in .eureka home directory: `-o` or `--overwriteFiles`